What tax do I pay on redundancy payments?

 They will use this to work out whether you will be entitled to a repayment when you stop claiming or once the tax year ends on 5 April, whichever comes first.

-If you are not claiming JSA or UC and will be unemployed for over four weeks, you will need to fill in ‘form P50 – claim for repayment of tax when you have stopped working’ and send it to HMRC with parts 2 and 3 of your form P45 (or your P45 and details of any post P45 payment) or complete the online version of the form, using Government Gateway.
-You can find more information on reclaiming tax from HMRC in the ‘Tax refunds’ section of this website.
+If you are not claiming JSA or UC and will be unemployed for over four weeks, you will need to fill in form P50 – claim for repayment of tax when you have stopped working and send it to HMRC with parts 2 and 3 of your form P45 (or your P45 and details of any post P45 payment) or complete the online version of the form, using Government Gateway.
+You can find more information on reclaiming tax from HMRC in the tax refunds section.

 Any costs your employer pays to help you adjust to redundancy or to help you retrain or find a new job, including any related travel expenses, are usually exempt from tax.
 Counselling services provided on redundancy might also be exempt.
-There is more information in the section on employment benefits and expenses.
+There is more information on the pages on employment benefits and expenses.

-Tom lives in England and was made redundant from his job on 1 June 2018.
+Tom lives in England and was made redundant from his job on 1 June 2019.
 He received a redundancy payment of £55,000 with his final pay packet on that day.
-The first £30,000 of the redundancy payment is tax-free, so Tom was taxed using his normal tax code on £25,000 of the redundancy payment.
+The first £30,000 of the redundancy payment is tax free, so Tom was taxed using his normal tax code on £25,000 of the redundancy payment.
 The redundancy payment, less tax, was paid to Tom with his final wages, which were taxed using his normal tax code.
 He then received his form P45.

 Because of the way that relief for the personal allowance is given through the payroll, if Tom does not work for the rest of the year, or only has a small income, such as JSA, he may find that he can claim a tax refund for the year of redundancy because of unused personal allowance.

-If instead the redundancy payment of £55,000 was not actually paid to Tom until 1 August 2018, after his form P45 had been issued, his employer would have to apply the 0T code.
+If, instead, the redundancy payment of £55,000 was not actually paid to Tom until 1 August 2019, after his form P45 had been issued, his employer would have to apply the 0T code.
 As above only £25,000 of the payment is taxable.
 Under code 0T, tax will be due as follows:

-Note that if Tom had been a Scottish taxpayer, then the rates applying to his redundancy payment would be different.
+Note that if Tom was a Scottish taxpayer, then the rates applying to his redundancy payment would be different.

 For more information on redundancy or leaving your job have a look at the GOV.UK website.